nhackathon/tasks-late-2023/README.md

 **General Information:**

-Every task has it's own "workspace", it's own task folder, please stay in these folders while working on the solutions.
-You can put any necessary requirments to the _requirments.txt_ it will be installed automatically if it is not empty.
+Every task has its own "workspace", its own task folder, please stay in these folders while working on the solutions.
+You can put any necessary requirements to the requirements.txt it will be installed automatically if it is not empty.
-Points will firstly based on correction and completion of the tasks, then implementation, functionality, code prettyness and readibility will be taken to account as well.
+Points will firstly be based on correction and completion of the tasks, then implementation, functionality, code prettiness and readability will be taken into account as well.
 You can work in more than one file and use abstraction too.

 Folder structure:

 - _input.txt_
-- _main.py_, which is the the main entry point for the automatized test runner, please do not remove this file, it must not have required parameters and always have to create an _output.txt_ file which can be evaluated afterwards the _main.py_ is run
+- _main.py_, which is the main entry point for the automatized test runner, please do not remove this file, it must not have required parameters and always have to create an output.txt file which can be evaluated afterwards the main.py is run.

 **Disclaimer:**

 - The run time of your solutions must not exceed 10 seconds.
-When checking the solutions if a code is running past this 10 seconds it will be automatically shut down
+When checking the solutions if a code is running past these 10 seconds it will automatically be shut down.
-- Make sure you do not modify the _.github_ folder
+- Make sure you do not modify the .github folder.
-- Make sure you do not rename or delete the _main.py_ file
+- Make sure you do not modify or delete the main.py file.

 ## 1. Palindrome Checker